mw301883/mw301883/README.md

 # 💫 About Me:
-I am studing Computer Science at Silesian University of Technology since 2021.<br>Before college I started learning C++ and during these two years did few projects <br>(some of them are placed in repository).<br>Currently I am learning  Java and related features and actively looking for first job or internship.
+I am studing Computer Science at Silesian University of Technology since 2021.<br>Before college I started learning C++, Java related technologies (Java, Kotlin, Groovy) and during these years did few projects <br>(some of them are placed in account's repositories).<br>Currently I am working as Java Developer in company Nubisoft.

 ## 🌐 Socials: